artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

 **Context:**

-This report, visualized in Tableau, ultimately helped my company understand the company's culture and staff sentiment for a given year.
+When a company is big, it is often times difficult to ascertain how your staff is feeling towards their work, company, and career.
+Therefore, in this report visualized in Tableau, I ultimately helped my company understand the staff sentiment and company culture for a given year.

 Because the company consists of 3000+ employees, it is often difficult for senior level decision makers to get a sense of how their staff are feeling and whether they feel they are feeling satisfied with their jobs/roles within the company.
 This is why I needed to create this organizational health report that included an interactive Tableau visualization and PowerPoint deck.